7unom/ShoppingMallDataPipelineAndAnalytics/README.md

 ## Project Overview

-This project aims to establish a data pipeline for a shopping mall, facilitating the seamless transfer of daily sales records from an OLTP database to an OLAP data warehouse for analytical purposes.
+This project aims to establish a data pipeline for a shopping mall, facilitating the seamless transfer of daily sales records from a spread sheet to a  data warehouse for analytical purposes.
 The dataset for this endeavor will be simulated using a Python script, mirroring real-world shopping mall sales data as closely as possible.

+In this project, we are assisting a retail shopping mall in transitioning from storing their transaction data in spreadsheets to utilizing a data warehouse.
+This shift enables them to leverage the power of big data and analytics for making data-driven decisions, gaining a deeper understanding of their operations, and facilitating streamlined reporting processes.